thachmpham/thachmpham.github.io/content/docs/distributed-system/map-reduce/word-count/_index.md

 ```

 ### `sequential.go`
-In file `sequential.go`, we implement sequential logic to to compute word occurrences within files.
+In file `sequential.go`, we implement sequential logic.
+The program receives a list of input files, compute word occurences, and save to file `output.txt`.

 ```go
 package main